helloanh/DIRAC/README.md

 + [AMI Medical Imaging (AMI) JS ToolKit](https://github.com/FNNDSC/ami) - Open-sourced project from Boston Hospital to display and convert DICOM to STL in JavaScript programming language.

++ [Cloud Healthcare API](https://cloud.google.com/healthcare/docs/concepts/api-structure) - Google Cloud's API.
+Provides industry-standard protocols and formats for ingesting, storing, analyzing, and integrating healthcare data with cloud-based applications.
+The API can be used for healthcare machine learning applications, data-level integration of healthcare systems, and secure storage and retrieval of various types of healthcare and life science data, including electronic protected health information (ePHI) and other forms of PII.

 ### Cloud Infrastructure